dapx/kstuencis/README.md

 There are many things that need to be done, I will list some of them:

-- Write tests
-- A way to test the interval loop without waiting the interval, maybe using the `advanceTimeBy`.
 - A better way to handle the events
 - A gracefully shutdown hook
 - Extract counter and example from rootProject and use includeBuild